 What is DKIM?

-DomainKeys Identified Mail is an email authentication standard that uses public/private key cryptography to sign email messages.
-DKIM is used to verify that the email came from the domain that the DKIM key is associated with, and that the email had not been modified in transit.
+DKIM is an email authentication standard that uses public/private key cryptography to sign email messages.
+A DKIM record verifies that the email came from the domain with which the DKIM key is associated and that the messages had not been modified in transit.

-- First, the domain owner creates a cryptographic public/private key pair, and places the public key, formatted as a TXT record, in the domain’s DNS record.
-The DKIM header includes the domain name and a “selector” that specifies specific users, subdomains, services and the like.
+- Create key pair: The domain owner creates a cryptographic public/private key pair, and places the public key, formatted as a TXT record, in the domain’s DNS record.
+The DKIM header includes the domain name and a “selector” that specifies specific users, subdomains, and services.

-- Each time an email user on that domain sends a message, a Hash is generated based on the contents of the message.
+- Generate hash: Each time an email user on that domain sends a message, the sender’s email platform generates a hash based on the message’s contents.
 That hash is then encrypted along with the domain’s Private key.
-Then this unique Encrypted Hash gets attached to the header of the email message.
+This unique Encrypted Hash gets attached to the header of the email message.

-- The receiving email server recomputes the Hash based on the contents of the email message.
-It then signs it with the Public key which is hosted in DNS.
+- Recompute the hash: The receiving email server recomputes the hash based on the contents of the email message.
+It then signs it with the Public key hosted in DNS.

-- If the Hash value that the receiving server calculates matches the encrypted Hash in the email headers, the email passes DKIM authentication.
+- Test DKIM authentication: If the Hash value the receiving server calculates matches the encrypted hash in the email headers, the email passes DKIM authentication.
 This proves that the message hasn’t been tampered with since it was originally signed.
 The recipient knows exactly which domain and selector it was signed by.

 What is a DKIM selector?

-A selector is a value that is used to identify something unique such as a subdomain, a specific user, an office location, or a cloud service that sends email.
+A DKIM selector is a value used to identify something unique such as a subdomain, a specific user, an office location, or a cloud service that sends email.
 Selectors make it possible to support multiple public keys per domain.

 A single domain could have many selectors, each one for a different sender.
 This allows for many different services to send on behalf of the domain without all needing to share the same private key.